EU AI Act

 The Act combines EU-level and national enforcement.
 Member States designate national competent authorities, while the European AI Office has a central role for general-purpose AI models and some cross-border supervision.

-Governance tools include the AI Board, Scientific Panel, Advisory Forum, regulatory sandboxes, harmonised standards, codes of practice, market surveillance, and penalties for non-compliance.
+Governance tools include the AI Board, Scientific Panel, Advisory Forum, regulatory sandboxes, harmonised standards, codes of practice, market surveillance, EU database registration, post-market monitoring, serious-incident reporting, and penalties for non-compliance.

-The law turns AI governance into a documentation regime.
-The practical evidence of compliance is not only whether a system behaves well, but whether risk management, data governance, technical documentation, logging, human oversight, and post-market monitoring can be shown.
+The law turns AI governance into an evidence regime.
+The practical evidence of compliance is not only whether a system behaves well, but whether risk management, data governance, technical documentation, logging, human oversight, conformity assessment, and post-market monitoring can be shown for the specific system, role, and use case.

 Limits and Open Questions